AdaCore/training_material/courses/fundamentals_of_ada/190_exceptions.rst

    end;

 -----------------------------
-When An Exception Is Raised
+When an Exception Is Raised
 -----------------------------

 .. container:: columns